Content performance: Key metrics, tools, and how to improve it

 Let’s look at a list of your best options, shall we?

-The world is full of tools that can analyze performance, from benchmarking to page views to search traffic.
+The world is full of analytics tools that can analyze performance, from benchmarking to page views to search traffic.
+Using analytics tools and content analytics is essential for measuring and optimizing content performance.
 The question is, “Where are these tools?!”

 Well, they’re in this article: 🤭: